Self-Testing Graph States Permitting Bounded Classical Communication: Introduction

-A common feature among all device-independent protocols is their reliance on violations of Bell inequalities, which necessitates spatial separation and prohibits communication among the participating parties.
+All device-independent protocols rely on violations of Bell inequalities, which necessitates spatial separation and prohibits communication among the participating parties.
 This requirement can be alleviated by ensuring that the parties are shielded, preventing the transmission of information regarding the local Bell input to any other party.
 Nevertheless, fulfilling this condition poses a considerable challenge, particularly in scenarios involving the creation of multipartite states on integrated photonics platforms~\cite{vallée2023corrected,fyrillas2023certified}.

 An intriguing question arises regarding the possibility of self-testing when the absence of communication among parties cannot be guaranteed.
-To date, this scenario has not received any attention, with a notable exception being~\cite{murta2023self}.
-In that work, Murta and Baccari explore the potential for self-testing Greenberger-Horn-Zeilinger (GHZ) states within scenarios featuring clusters of parties capable of broadcasting received inputs to all parties within a given cluster.
-Their findings are significant, revealing that even when $N$ parties are partitioned into $k$ separate clusters, each accommodating dishonest parties, it remains possible to self-test $k$-partite GHZ states.
+To date, this scenario has not received any attention, with a notable exception being~\cite{murta2023self}, showing that if $N$ parties are split into $k$ clusters - each possibly harboring dishonest parties - one can still self-test $k$-partite GHZ states.
 This outcome aligns with the intuition that within a Bell scenario involving $N$ parties, any form of communication effectively diminishes the certifiable resource size.
 Indeed, as elucidated in~\cite{murta2023self}, only a quantum resource shared among non-communicating clusters is susceptible to self-testing.
-Our study challenges this intuition by demonstrating that certain quantum states can be fully self-tested even in scenarios where some degree of communication is permitted among subsets of parties, regardless of whether they are disjoint — an outcome that constitutes our main result.
+Our study challenges this intuition by demonstrating that certain quantum states can be fully self-tested even in scenarios where some degree of communication is permitted among subsets of parties, regardless of whether they are disjoint.